Online dangers to watch out for

 The web has become increasingly sophisticated in capturing your personal information.
 This can lead to anything from unwanted spam to hacking and identity fraud.

 To protect your identity online you should always:

-Set strong passwords and unique passwords for each account
+- Set strong and unique passwords for each account.

-Avoid phishing scams by not clicking on any links from an identity you’re not sure of
+- Avoid phishing scams by not clicking on any links from an account you’re not sure of.

 How to find support